Skip to main content

 Dir.
 José Mojica Marins

 The idea of this diabolical yet bedevilled old man attempting to find his way in the world again evokes some sympathy.
 Still haunted by his past and ranting and raving about free will and self-determination, Joe finds himself haunted by the ghosts of his victims from the prior films (or maybe just his guilt?).
 The appearance of the cadaverous ghouls is fittingly striking – all black eyes and pallid, grey skin – and one confrontation in particular is most unsettling.
 Wandering through a darkened park, Joe comes face to face with his first wife Levita, now a decaying torso birthing tarantulas from her exposed abdomen.
 Other rotting spectres who mean Joe harm include Teresinha from At Midnight, who before taking her own life after he raped her, cursed him and vowed to return from the dead to take his soul to Hell, and Lara, the woman from This Night who conceived his child but died along with it during the birth.
 Further adding to Joe’s complexity as an anti-hero, is the scene in which he saves the life of a young street kid by cutting up the corrupt cop pursuing him.
-This moment seems to remind Joe that he needs to spawn a few of his own sprogs if he is to continue his bloodline and gain some semblance of immortality.
-And its business as usual then as Joe is introduced to a group of kinkily attired people who are so enamoured with the undertaker’s dark humanism they round up a group of women for him to select a suitable bride from.
+This moment seems to remind Joe that he needs to procreate if he is to continue his bloodline and gain some semblance of immortality.
+And its business as usual then as he is introduced to a group of cultists who are so enamoured with the undertaker’s dark humanism they round up a group of women for him to select a suitable bride from.

 Popular posts from this blog